Boris Johnson refuses to apologise for Jo Cox comments

 The UK’s European Commissioner also criticised Boris Johnson, suggesting that his “extreme language” could fuel political violence.

-Despite Mr Johnson’s attacks, opposition parties again made clear they would not agree to an election until they were sure the threat of a no-deal Brexit on October 31st was off the table.
+Mr Corbyn convened the latest meeting of opposition leaders in parliament on Thursday to consider their next moves.

+The cross-party meeting agreed that any election without a “lock” preventing a no-deal Brexit would not get through parliament.
+Labour made it clear it wants an election as soon there’s a lock against a no-deal Brexit.
+The parties will continue to look at “all parliamentary mechanisms” to stop a no-deal scenario and will meet again on Monday, a readout issued by Labour said.

-Downing Street said if opposition MPs did not take up the prime minister’s offer to table a no-confidence motion, the government would take it as a mandate to press on with Brexit.
+Downing Street had earlier said if opposition MPs did not take up the prime minister’s offer to table a no-confidence motion, the government would take it as a mandate to press on with Brexit.

 Meanwhile, the EU’s Brexit negotiator Michel Barnier said on Thursday that Britain has yet to provide “legal and operational” proposals that could break the impasse over its departure from the EU.